Walter Potter Ritchie: Later life

 Remaining in the British Army after the war, Ritchie was transferred to the 1st Battalion of the Seaforth Highlanders.
 By this time he was married to Mary née McLagan and the couple went on to have two children.
 He was soon promoted to sergeant and served as the battalion's drum-major.
 During the Armistice Day commemorations of 1921, he was part of the VC honour guard for The Unknown Warrior at Westminster Abbey.
 He retired from the British Army in 1929 but then remained involved with the military life by working as a recruitment officer in Glasgow.
 He later worked in the education system.

 During the Second World War, Ritchie rejoined the British Army and served with the Royal Army Ordnance Corps on the Home Front until his discharge in 1941, on account of his health.
-Ritchie died on 17 March 1965 in Edinburgh and his remains cremated.
+Ritchie died on 17 March 1965 in Edinburgh and his remains were cremated.